 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the Area Command's financial statements will not be prevented, or detected and corrected, on a timely basis.
-We consider the deficiencies described in the accompanying schedule of findings and questioned as items 2020-001 and 2020-002 to be material weaknesses.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiency described in the accompanying schedule of findings and questioned as item 2020-003 to be a significant deficiency.